araujonatali4/araujonatali4/README.md

 ### Hello World :)

-- I’m currently studying on Universidade Federal Fluminense
+- I’m currently studying on Universidade Federal Fluminense;
-- Studendt of Telecommunications Engeneering
+- Studendt of Telecommunications Engeneering;
-- I’m currently learning (by my self) the Flutter framework
+- I’m currently learning (by my self) the Flutter framework and python, C and Java in college;
-- My pronouns are ela/dela
+- My pronouns are ela/dela;
-- A fun fact about me is that I start the college with 17 ;)
+- A fun fact about me is that I'm obssesed with dogs.

 <div align="center">
   <a href="https://github.com/araujonatali4">